containerman17/experiments/2025-07/01_slimnode/README.md

 1. **New Registration**: Assigns to node with lowest subnet count
 2. **Full Capacity**: When all nodes have 16 subnets, replaces the oldest subnet
 3. **Load Balancing**: Automatically distributes subnets across available nodes
+4. **Node Info**: Fetches and caches node information before any changes

 ### Docker Compose Generation

-The API automatically generates `compose.yml` when subnets are registered and restarts containers:
+The API automatically generates `compose.yml` when subnets are registered and restarts containers asynchronously:

 ```yaml
 services: